DanielHolmelund/ml_ops_detect_ai_generated_text/reports/README.md

 >
 > Answer:

-We have a coverage of 100%.
+We have a coverage of 100% when running our tests.
+However, this may be misleading as it tests the `tests` folder alone using pytest.
 Coverage of a 100% does not coincide with no corner cases being unhandled by the source code of the application, rather just how much of the code is executed at runtime.
 It is a good indicator however of proper testing.

 ### Question 9